goldenscale/GS_GithubMirror/README.md

 - [bgrabitmap/bgracontrols](https://github.com/bgrabitmap/bgracontrols) - 🆗 BGRA Controls is a set of graphical UI elements that you can use with Lazarus LCL applications.
 - [yangyxd/FMXUI](https://github.com/yangyxd/FMXUI) - FMX跨平台基础UI库
 - [andrea-magni/TFrameStand](https://github.com/andrea-magni/TFrameStand) - TFrameStand and TFormStand components for Delphi FireMonkey (FMX)
-- [benjamimgois-zz/goverlay](https://github.com/benjamimgois-zz/goverlay) - GOverlay is an opensource project that aims to create a Graphical UI to help manage Linux overlays.
 - [solodyagin/MsnPopup](https://github.com/solodyagin/MsnPopup) - FreePascal component based on MsnPopup
 - [0xsp-SRD/mortar](https://github.com/0xsp-SRD/mortar) - evasion technique to defeat and divert detection and prevention of security products (AV/EDR/XDR)
 - [MartinDrab/IRPMon](https://github.com/MartinDrab/IRPMon) - The goal of the tool is to monitor requests received by selected device objects or kernel drivers.
 The tool is quite similar to IrpTracker but has several enhancements.
 It supports 64-bit versions of Windows (no inline hooks are used, only moodifications to driver object structures are performed) and monitors IRP, FastIo, AddDevice, DriverUnload and StartIo requests.